-Dr. Kovacs earned both a bachelor’s and master’s degree in Music (Music History) from the University of Southern California.
+Dr. Kovacs earned a bachelor’s and master’s degree in Music (Music History) from the University of Southern California.
 In 2010 Kovacs completed her DMA at Boston University.
 Her dissertation on Phyllis Young was nominated for the Outstanding Dissertation in Music Education Award in 2010.
 She has worked as an online professor at Boston University, Concordia University, Rutgers University, and American Public University and is now on faculty at the American College of Music.
 She has taught undergraduate and graduate music and non-music students.

 Dr. Kovacs is active as a presenter at state and national conventions.
 Her research interests included string pedagogy, classroom management, and historical studies.
 As an orchestra director, Kovacs is well known for her pedagogical expertise and ability to engage students of all ages.
 She is a certified Suzuki Violin teacher.

-Dr. Glen Brumbach, PhD
+Dr. Victor Vallo, PhD

 Dr. Norman Ludwin is a pioneer in orchestration and the study of film composition.
 He holds a Doctorate in Composition, is a working orchestrator in Hollywood, an in-demand session bassist, and an instructor in the UCLA Film Scoring Department, the Film Scoring Academy of Europe, and ThinkSpace Education.